 An integrated predictor, iSTABLE, was used to study the effects of mutations on the protein structure. iSTABLE combines results from different predictors such as iMutant, Mupro and uses the power of meta predictions to determine the effect of the mutation on the protein stability (Chen et al. 2013).
 The difference in folding free energy change (ΔΔG in kcal/mol) between wild type and mutant protein, an impact factor of protein stability change, was computed.

 DynaMut webserver (Rodrigues et al. 2018) was used to study the effect of the mutations on the modelled structure of psCLU.
 DynaMut implements a normal mode approach and integrates information regarding the environment characteristics and graph-based signatures of wild type residues to analyse and visualize protein dynamics.
 This allows for a consensus on results while assessing the impact of mutations on stability (Rodrigues et al. 2018).
-Mutational analysis by DynaMut predicts changes in protein stability, variation in entropy energy, change in flexibility, and allows the visualisation of non-covalent molecular interactions (Rodrigues et al. 2018).
+Mutational analysis by DynaMut predicts changes in protein stability (ΔΔG in kcal/mol), variation in entropy energy, change in flexibility, and allows the visualisation of non-covalent molecular interactions (Rodrigues et al. 2018).
 All of these predictions were carried out for 117 missense mutations (Supplementary Table 1).

 Structure-based mutational analysis was carried out using the PremPS server (Chen et al. 2020).
 Different existing computational methods use datasets that are dominated by mutations reducing the protein stability.
 In contrast, the PremPS method is composed of only ten evolutionary- and structure-based features trained on a balanced dataset with an equal number of stabilizing and destabilizing mutations (Chen et al. 2020).
 The structural coordinates of psCLU were submitted as the input structure along with the list of the missense mutations.
 The PremPS server predicts change in protein stability as ΔΔG in kcal/mol and the location of the mutation either in the hydrophobic core or protein surface.
 The non-covalent interactions between wild type and mutant residue were also visualised to determine alterations in the protein structure (Supplementary Table 1).
 Upon comparing with ConSurf results, eleven mutations located in the structurally or functionally conserved regions were identified.
 These mutations showed a net destabilizing effect from sequence-based (iSTABLE) and structure-based analysis (DynaMut and PremPS), while concurring with the pathogenicity prediction of Rhapsody (Table 1).

-RMSD analysis to determine protein stability:
+RMSD analysis to determine dynamic properties of wild type and mutant psCLU:

-The stability of the wild type and mutant structures of CLU was evaluated by MD simulation using GROMACS version 2021 (Berendsen et al. 1995; Abraham et al. 2015).
-The wild type and mutant structures of psCLU were simulated for 50ns (Figure 6).
+MD simulation using GROMACS version 2021 was used to evaluate the dynamic properties of the wild type and mutant psCLU structures (Berendsen et al. 1995; Abraham et al. 2015).
+The wild type and mutant structures of psCLU were simulated for 50ns and the coordinates of the protein structure were captured at every 10ns.
 The RMSD profile of wild type psCLU indicated that the structure stabilizes in the first 10ns of simulation before exhibiting a slight increase after 20ns of simulation.
 The structure, however, attains stability after 30ns of simulation.
 A similar profile is observed for the Glu45Lys mutation.
 The other ten mutants exhibit similar RMSD profiles and attain stability within 10-20ns of simulation.
 The maximum RMSD observed is 1.8nm, indicating the stability of wild type and mutant structures.
-The differences in the RMSD between wild type and mutant structures indicate the changes and differences in protein stability.
+The differences in the RMSD between wild type and mutant structures indicate the changes and differences in protein stability (Figure 6).
 Maximum deviation is observed between the wild type and Lys123Thr mutant.

 3.5 Changes in the weak intramolecular interactions indicate structural alterations: